docentDavid/front-end-development/README.md

 In this branch you will find all the files for **week 1**.\
 Please download the **starter files** to create the final product for this week together with me (in class).\
-You can always compare your product with mine and see if something went wrong.
+You can always compare your product with mine ** finished files** and see if something went wrong.

 I you have any questions, please let me know!!